caocscar/corelogic-data-extract/README.md

 2. the total number of records for all the counties of interest (consult the xlsx file with the county counts)
 3. record type; must be one of {'foreclosure','deed',tax'}

 Run `corelogic_data_extract.py` script.
 Script will terminate once it reaches the number of records.
-So runtime will be a function of what order your counties are located in the original file.
+So runtime will be a function of where  your counties are located in the file (see fips_order section).
 The script will create a separate file for each county in the form of `fipscode_recordtype.txt`

 ## `deed` input file
 The original deed file `University_Michigan_Deed_KZA_85HRZB.zip` has an inconsistent number of columns in the file. `pandas` doesn't like this.
 I've manually edited these rows and created a new file as referenced in the script.
 This doesn't mean that the new file is error free (I'm 100% sure its not).
 It just means that each row now has the same number of columns.

 ## `fips_order` files
 For each record type, the file will list the last row for each county.
 This will give you a good indication of how long the extraction process will take.
-Note, the tax file should be considered approximate since the number of rows don't line up.

 **Tip:** these files are rendered as interactive tables and are searchable.